 Sources of Financial Aid

-Financial Aid offered by the Department of Computer and Information Science takes the form of teaching or research fellowships.
+Financial Aid offered by the Department of Computer Science takes the form of teaching or research fellowships.
 For more information, read the rest of this page.

 Students may also find financial aid through Grants and Scholarships outside the department, GE appointments in other departments, or other sources.
 It is the students responsibility to locate and secure this type of support, but we offer links to a few resources here.